 Maybe not.
 Life revolves around three social spaces: personal private space, public or work space and a kind of “social courtyard” space in between the two.
 Savvy executives learn to develop relationships that thrive in that in-between social courtyard space.

-Life revolves around three social spaces: personal private space, public or work space — and what this article defines as “courtyard” space.
-Each of these spaces can be associated with a certain type of relationship: friends, allies and, in the courtyard, “chums.”
+Physical courtyards serve a unique function in mediating between public and private spaces and between the public outdoor world and the private indoor one.
+Physical spaces have analogous social counterparts.
+From our perspective, life revolves around three social spaces: personal private space, public or work space — and what we call courtyard space.
+Each of these spaces can be associated with a certain type of relationship: friends, allies and what we call “chums.”